Martmists-GH/Custom_Language/part_1/README.md

     get() = expression
 ```

-One downside of our grammar is that whitespace breaks everything, but we can fix that by removing it in the constructor:
+One downside of our grammar is that whitespace breaks everything, but our language doesn't need them anywhere, as there's no type for strings.
+This means we can solve the problem in the constructor:
 ```kotlin
 class CalculatorParser(input: String) :
     GrammarParser<AST>(input.replace(Regex("\\s+"), "")) {